-Mission: to prepare a diverse group of outstanding individuals to assume leadership roles in the worldwide community through research, teaching, and practice in select fields.
+Mission: CGU's mission is to prepare a diverse group of outstanding individuals to assume leadership roles in the worldwide community through research, teaching, and practice in select fields.

 Facilities: Beautiful 19 acre, tree-lined campus, 38 buildings.
 State-of-the-art Internet Access.
 Member of the Claremont Colleges – Scripps, Pitzer, Harvey Mudd, Pomona, Claremont McKenna, and Keck Graduate Institute.

 Peter F. Drucker and Masatoshi Ito Graduate School of Management

 Center for Information Systems and Technology

 Degrees: CGU awards master's degrees in 45 fields, doctorate degrees in 22 fields, and certificates in 9 fields.

 Current Tuition: Standard tuition for 2015-16 is $43,032 for full-time study (12 units a semester) and $500 in student and technology fees.